csiitian/Interview-Preparation/Low Level System Design/questions.md

 - Design LinkedIn.
 - Design a video upload system for a user with low network bandwidth

-  User has to upload video which is more than 1GB.
+  domain.User has to upload video which is more than 1GB.
 Users network bandwidth is too low.
-Network get dropped after 50% upload.
-User tries again and same thing happens.
+Network get dropped after 50% upload. domain.User tries again and same thing happens.
 Now to design an optimized efficient solution to address this issue.
 - Design Learning Management System
 -  Design Survey similar to Google Forms / SurveyMonkey.
 - Design Logging Framework